-Few questions generate more confusion in the data science job market than compensation.
-A junior analyst at a regional insurance company and a senior ML researcher at Meta both carry the title 'data scientist,' yet their pay packets could differ by a factor of five or more.
-Understanding what drives those differences -- seniority, geography, industry, and the structure of total compensation -- is essential before you negotiate your next offer or plan a career transition.
+Data scientists in the United States earn a median base salary of approximately $108,000 according to the Bureau of Labor Statistics 2023 Occupational Employment and Wage Statistics, but that single number obscures an enormous range.
+A junior data analyst at a regional insurance company and a senior ML researcher at Meta both carry the title "data scientist," yet their total compensation can differ by a factor of five or more.
+The key variables that drive this spread -- seniority, geography, industry, company tier, and the structure of total compensation -- are what you actually need to understand before negotiating your next offer or planning a career transition.

-The data science salary landscape is also unusually opaque.
-Unlike law or medicine, where compensation follows predictable guild structures, data science sits at the intersection of academia, engineering, and business analysis, pulling pay norms from all three worlds.
-That creates enormous variance, but it also creates opportunity: the candidates who understand the market outperform those who anchor on misleading averages.
+The data science salary landscape is also unusually opaque compared to fields like law or medicine, where compensation follows predictable guild structures.
+Data science sits at the intersection of academia, engineering, and business analysis, pulling pay norms from all three worlds.
+That creates enormous variance, but it also creates opportunity: candidates who understand how the market is structured consistently outperform those who anchor on misleading averages from generic salary sites.

-This article draws on Bureau of Labor Statistics (BLS) data, Glassdoor's 2024 salary reports, and Levels.fyi crowd-sourced compensation data to give you a grounded, level-by-level picture of what data scientists actually earn in the US, UK, European Union, and India -- plus a breakdown of how total compensation packages are structured at different company tiers.
+This article draws on Bureau of Labor Statistics (BLS) data, Glassdoor's 2024 salary reports, Levels.fyi crowd-sourced compensation data, and the 2024 Stack Overflow Developer Survey to give you a grounded, level-by-level picture of what data scientists actually earn across major markets -- plus a breakdown of how total compensation packages work at different company tiers.

 "Salary data for data scientists is almost always an underestimate of what top performers take home, because the crowd-sourced data skews toward people who are dissatisfied or recently hired.
 The ceiling is considerably higher than the median." -- Eugene Yan, applied scientist and author of the ApplyingML newsletter, 2023